 10 – Tampa Mountain

 Tampa mountain can be a great place to take a break from the city life below.
 Tampa is the mountain that towers above Brasov.
 You can easily reach the peak with a cable car ride or enjoy the brisk hike up.
-The views up top are spectacular and you can spend an entire day hiking and exploring the area.
+The views up top are spectacular and you can spend an entire day hiking and explore the area.